Code-Institute-Submissions/PaintPeruser/readme.md

 If they would have saved their details on the previous visit however, on page load they would scroll down to find them already there.
 They would be able to easily resend their last quote if they wished to or delete those details and make new ones.

+## Conclusion

 In my opinion, the journey satisfies the proposed user story expectations listed at the beginning of the readme.
-The user is able to modify the site to visualise their paint choices and follow up, bring value to the proposed business.
+The user is able to modify the site to visualise their paint choices and follow up, bringing value to the proposed business.